 Our customers have no obligation to renew their term licenses or subscriptions after their contract period expires, and these licenses and subscriptions, if renewed, may be done so on less favorable terms.
 Moreover, under certain circumstances, our customers have the right to cancel their licenses or subscriptions before they expire.
 We may not accurately predict future trends in customer renewals.
 In addition, our term and perpetual license customers have no obligation to renew their maintenance arrangements after the expiration of the initial contractual period.
-Our customers' renewal rates may fluctuate or decline because of several factors, including their satisfaction or dissatisfaction with our products and services of their operations to a buyer that is not a current customer.
+Our customers' renewal rates may fluctuate or decline because of several factors, including their satisfaction or dissatisfaction with our products and services, the prices of our products and services offered by our competitors or reductions in our customers' spending levels due to the macroeconomic environment or other factors, or the sale of their operations to a buyer that is not a current customer.